Bayesian prediction of jumps in large panels of time series data: Discussion

 We have developed a general modelling framework together with carefully designed MCMC algorithms to perform Bayesian inference for SV models with Poisson-driven jumps.
 We have shown that for the data we applied our models there is evidence that, with respect to predictive Bayes factors, (i) univariate SV models with jumps outperform univariate SV models without jumps and (ii) models that jointly model jump intensities with a dynamic factor model outperform SV models with jumps that are applied independently across stocks.
 We feel that (ii) is an interesting result that adds considerable insight to the growing literature of modelling financial returns with jumps, adding to the observation by \cite{ait2015modeling} that there is indeed predictability in jump intensities.

 There are various issues that have not been addressed in this paper.
 The proposed MCMC algorithms can be easily extended in order to conduct inference for the more realistic \citep{harvey1996estimation} class of SV models which allow for correlation between the error terms $\epsilon_{it}$ and $\eta_{it}$ in \eqref{eq:obs} and \eqref{eq:state}, a phenomenon which is commonly known as leverage effect.
-In this case stock-specific correlation parameters will appear in the mean and the variance of the Gaussian densities in the right-hand side of equation \eqref{eq:logvoltarget} and samples from their full conditional distributions can be obtained by using the auxiliary gradient-based sampler \citep{titsias2018auxiliary} to draw each correlation parameter jointly with $\phi_i$, $\sigma_{i\eta}^2$ and $H_i$.
+In this case samples from their full conditional distributions can be obtained by using the auxiliary gradient-based sampler \citep{titsias2018auxiliary} to draw each correlation parameter jointly with $\phi_i$, $\sigma_{i\eta}^2$ and $H_i$.
 Other modelling aspects include the relaxing of independence of $E_t$ in (\ref{eq:facdyn3}) or the assumption that $A$ is lower diagonal as in the models proposed in \cite{dellaportas2012cholesky}.

 Finally, a series of interesting financial questions can be addressed with our models by exploiting the fact that panel of stock returns carry additional, possibly important, information.
 For example, in our dataset one can explore the effects of country and sector effects or could investigate whether the joint tail risk dependence does or does not change before, during and after the financial crisis in Europe.
 We feel that our proposed models together with our algorithmic guidelines will serve as useful tools for such future research pursuits in financial literature.